LCluber/Ch.js/COMMITS.md

 [official website](https://conventionalcommits.org).

-It is a specification for adding human and machine readable meaning to commit messages allowing to :
+A specification for adding human and machine readable meaning to commit messages :

-- Automatically generating CHANGELOGs.
+- Automatic CHANGELOGs.
-- Automatically determining a semantic version bump (based on the types of commits landed).
+- Automatic semantic version bump (based on the types of commits landed).
-- Communicating the nature of changes to teammates, the public, and other stakeholders.
+- Communicate the nature of changes to teammates, the public, and other stakeholders.
-- Triggering build and publish processes.
+- Trigger build and publish processes.
-- Making it easier for people to contribute to your projects, by allowing them to explore a more structured commit history.
+- Make it easier for people to contribute to your projects, by allowing them to explore a more structured commit history.

-The commit message should be structured as follows:
+The message is structured as follows:

 ```
 <type>([optional scope]): <description>